 Menlo Park has adopted a transportation impact fee program to determine the cost of infrastructure necessary as a result of new development.
-A citywide fee was adopted in 2009.
-Please see table below for the current rate schedule.
+A citywide fee was adopted in 2009 and updated in January 2020 according to the transportation impact fee nexus study.
+Please see the table below for the current rate schedule.

 Research and development

 *As of June 2021, ENR Construction Cost Index % Change for San Francisco = 3.4

 If land use is not one of the above, use this formula: $16,683.56 * Total PM Peak Hour Trips